 What does PS4 firmware version 13.50 change?

-According to Sony's official patch notes, version 13.50 improves the messages and usability on some screens.
-No other changes were listed.
+Sony's official patch notes list one change for version 13.50: improved messages and usability on some screens.
+No other changes were documented.

 Should PS4 owners install firmware 13.50?

 Yes.
-Even when updates are minor, it is good practice to keep your console's firmware current.
-Updates can include background fixes that Sony does not publicly detail.
+Even when updates are minor, it's good practice to keep your console's firmware current.
+Updates can include background fixes that Sony doesn't publicly detail.

 Is Sony still supporting the PS4 in 2026?